 But produce is easy to get in most locales.
 Rich healthy whole food carb and protein sources… not as much.

-So, what if I ran a marathon in a more remote locale, where there’s not a lot of stores and restaurants?
-Or even if it was a major market, what if pretty much every restaurant available served processed and otherwise unhealthy food that wasn’t going to help me stay ready to run?
+But what if I run a marathon in a more remote locale, where there’s not a lot of stores and restaurants?
+Or even if the race is in a major market, what if pretty much every restaurant available served processed and otherwise unhealthy food that wasn’t going to help me stay ready to run?

-Vancouver is known for healthy fare.
+Vancouver BC Canada is known for healthy fare.
 A place like Memphis or Houston… maybe not as much (though the barbecue and fried food I’m sure are awesome).

 One clear example is Boston.
 I’m in no hurry to run the Boston Marathon (and they’re in no hurry to let me), but most runners aren’t able to stay in an affordable central locale with plenty of food options.
 Many have to take what they can get given the competition and pricing for vacancies.

 A lesser example is the San Juan Island Marathon in Friday Harbor, Washington… accessible only by ferry.
 And Lakedale, while a beautiful location, doesn’t have a lot of dining or shopping options.

 Even a marathon within a short road trip, like the Indianapolis Monumental Marathon or the Detroit Free Press Marathon, requires overnight lodging and some sort of meal accommodations.

 Portable packaged food not only isn’t going to cut it satiety-wise, but processed garbage won’t have a lot of the day to day nutrients your body will need on race day.
 Whole food remains valuable and essential.